 Corticosteroids suppress the immune system slightly, so inflammation can subside, which is why some people use them for acne.
 Unfortunately, corticosteroids aren’t safe for long-term use.
 When applied for more than three or four weeks, triamcinolone acetonide ointment can cause stinging, irritation, and extra hair growth.
 Therefore, it is best applied only to large, painful cysts, and then only for a few days to reduce the swelling enough for antibacterial acne creams to work more effectively.

 Niacinamide for Acne: Reliable and Effective

-The best acne cream is one used in conjunction with a full skin care system, like the acne creams we make at Exposed Skin Care.
 Our Acne Treatment Cream and Clear Pore Serum are both great options for acne treatment, but they work even better when combined with our Facial Cleanser and Clearing Tonic, available together in the Basic Kit.
-All of our products incorporate both natural and scientific ingredients, like benzoyl peroxide and sage extract, or salicylic acid and green tea extract.
-Together, this blend of ingredients gently treats acne, preventing any irritation and inflammation that might lead to more acne.
+All of our products incorporate both natural and chemical ingredients, like benzoyl peroxide and sage extract, or salicylic acid and green tea extract.
+Together, this blend of ingredients gently treats acne, preventing any irritation or inflammation that might lead to more acne.